shellyeahchannel/touch_command_challenge/README.md

 This is a mini terminal game so you can practice mostly with the touch command.

-Download the zip file touch_challenge.zip and extract the contents on your PC.
+Download the zip file touch_challenge.zip and extract the contents on your PC(unzip touch_challenge.zip).
 Open the terminal, navigate inside the directories, list the contents on each directory and when ready open the file "ask_the_penguin_fellow" for instructions.